kristinemlarson/gpssnrpy/README.md

 Optional
 * -dec decimation (seconds)

+*usage: gpssnr rinexname outputname navname 99*

-Thus this translates and decimates to 30 seconds:
+This translates and decimates to 30 seconds:

-* gpssnr rinexname outputname navname 99 -dec 30
+*usage: gpssnr rinexname outputname navname 99 -dec 30*

-or translates it all:

-* gpssnr rinexname outputname navname 99

 I have provided a small obs file (and nav file) you can use to test the code:

-* gpssnr p1011500.20o p1011500.snr auto1500.20n  99 -dec 30
+* gpssnr p1011500.20o p1011500.snr auto1500.20n  99

-### download RINEX
+### download RINEX  files

 *download_rinex station year month day*